Small blue house in neighborhood.

 FHA Loan And Conventional Loan Refinances

-Both conventional and FHA loans can be refinanced through a variety of different ways, but let’s take a look at the simplest option for either loan type.
-You can also take cash out, but qualification requirements could be stricter.
+Both conventional and FHA loans can be refinanced in a variety of different ways, but let’s take a look at the simplest option for either loan type.
+You can also take cash out during a refinance, but qualification requirements could be stricter.

 FHA Streamline Program